 - Does not change protocol… it provides information

 Most importantly, this educational program can help save more lives through organ donation.
-More than 123,000 people in the United States are waiting for a lifesaving transplant; more than 10,000 of whom live in the area served by Donor Network West.
+More than 115,000 people in the United States are waiting for a lifesaving transplant; more than 10,000 of whom live in the area served by Donor Network West of Northern California and Nevada.
 The fact is, the vast majority of potential organ donors arrive at the hospital via emergency services transport.

 I ask that you make this free online training available to your students: